Shout at the Devil (song)

 "Shout at the Devil" is a song by American heavy metal band Mötley Crüe.
 Written by bassist Nikki Sixx, the song is the title track of their album of the same name.
 The song charted at No. 30 on the U.S. Mainstream Rock chart.

+Background

 The song has been described as a heavy, riff-driven rocker with a dark tone.
 Like many other heavy metal songs, it stirred controversy for allegations that it encouraged devil worship.
-However, the lyrics do not explicitly encourage the worship of the devil.
-However, when the song aired in 1983 on at least some radio stations there was a spoken introduction in a dramatic voice that ended with the words "Come now, children of the beast, and shout at the devil".

 The song was re-recorded by the band for their 1997 album Generation Swine, titled "Shout at the Devil '97".

-Demo version

-In 1982, the band recorded a demo version of "Shout at the Devil".
-It was not released for many years until the 2003 remastered edition of the Shout at the Devil album.
-The demo version features a different intro and has slightly different lyrics, and, unlike the final version, is sung in the first person.